coder/coder/docs/install/kubernetes.md

        --values values.yaml
    ```

    You can watch Coder start up by running `kubectl get pods`.
 Once Coder has
    started, the `coder-*` pods should enter the `Running` state.

-You can view Coder's logs by getting the pod name from `kubectl get pods` and
-then running `kubectl logs <pod name>`.
-You can also view these logs in your
-Cloud's log management system if you are using managed Kubernetes.
+1. Log in to Coder

+   Use `kubectl get svc -n coder` to get the IP address of the
+   LoadBalancer.
+Visit this in the browser to set up your first account.

+   If you do not have a domain, you should set `CODER_ACCESS_URL`
+   to this URL in the Helm chart and upgrade Coder (see below).
+   This allows workspaces to connect to the proper Coder URL.

 ## Upgrading Coder via Helm